 - Review the upcoming term's Arts First topic descriptions for ARTS 130 or ARTS 140.

 2. a.
-Type the 4-digit class number for your first choice topic into the “Enter Class Nbr” box, then click enter.
+Type the 4-digit class number (found in the Schedule of Classes) for your first choice topic into the “Enter Class Nbr” box, then click enter.
+If you don’t know the class number, follow step 2. b.

 2. b.
 If you don’t know the class number, Click search under the Find Classes heading.